InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Heterogeneous Devices

-We are creating models for the above-mentioned key quantum devices in SeQUeNCe and applying numerical optimization methods to search for critical device parameters to maximize the fidelity of simulated networks.
-We successfully modeled the quantum transducer in SeQUeNCe~\cite{laura2025transducer}; the other key devices are works in progress.
+To assist in the design and evaluation process, we are creating models for the above-mentioned key quantum devices in SeQUeNCe and applying numerical optimization methods to search for critical device parameters to maximize the fidelity of simulated networks.
+We have successfully modeled the quantum transducer, Yb atom node, and QFC in SeQUeNCe~\cite{laura2025transducer,miller2025simulationheterogeneousquantumnetwork}; the \Erppp\ device is work in progress.
 Via simulations, we will not only better understand the behaviors of current experiments but also obtain insights for future device designs and improvements.
 We will conduct ``what-if'' studies that will help capability development in future devices.
 For example, \textit{what if the dark count in the detectors is reduced by a factor of 10, or atomic operations can run an order of magnitude faster?} Furthermore, we will develop specialized numerical optimization methods to optimize operation conditions for high-fidelity quantum communications in future large-scale quantum networks.